About Pension Register Foundation

 You have the following privacy rights:

-Right to object to personal data processing
+Right to object to processing of personal data

-Right to erasure/right to be forgotten
+Right to be forgotten

 Right to data portability